 In 1793, Great Britain and the Dutch Republic went to war with the French Republic.
 Despite the best efforts of the Dutch army and a British expeditionary force, the Dutch were defeated by the French in the winter of 1794-1795, and the French reconstructed the country into a client state, the Batavian Republic.
 In response, the British government began seizing all Batavian shipping to prevent the French from profiting from it, and on February 9, war was formally declared between Britain and the Batavian Republic.
 Lord Hobart (1760-1816), Governor of Madras in India, was ordered by the British government to invade the former Dutch-, now Batavian-held ports of Ceylon.
 Colonel James Stuart was given command of the army which would be supported by naval forces under Rear-Admiral Peter Rainier (1741-1808).

 Stuart began the invasion by calling on the Batavian governor Johan van Angelbeek (1727-1799) and asking him to surrender the colony peacefully.
 He carried letters of support from the Dutch leader in exile, William V of Orange (1748-1806), directing cooperation with British forces.
 Van Angelbeek complied and allowed 300 British troops to land at Fort Oostenberg, which overlooked Trincomalee.
 However, the commander of the defenses there refused to accept the handover, forcing the British to attack.
-The British forces emplaced eight 18-pounder long guns and a number of smaller cannon and began a bombardment of Trincomalee.
+The British forces emplaced eight 18-pounder long guns and a number of smaller cannons and began a bombardment of Trincomalee.
 After two days, the Batavian commander surrendered.
 The entire garrison of 679 troops was taken prisoner, and more than 100 cannons were seized by the British.
 British losses totaled 16 killed and 60 wounded.
 With resistance broken, the series of Batavian trading posts along the Ceylon coastline surrendered in quick succession, including Batticaloa on 18 September, Jaffna on 27 September, Mullaitivu on 1 October, and the island of Mannar on 5 October.

 In September, Rainier assigned Alan Gardner to blockade Colombo, the last Batavian-held territory on the island.
 A final expedition was unleashed in January, with Stuart again at the command, supported by Gardner in Heroine and the sloops HMS Rattlesnake, Echo, and Swift, as well as five additional British East India ships.
 Stuart's force disembarked at Negombo, where a Dutch fort was already abandoned, and marched overland to Colombo, arriving without opposition on 14 February.
 The garrison was told to surrender or face a bloody assault, and on 15 February, van Angelbeek agreed to capitulate.
 Colombo would remain a part of the British Empire for the next 153 years.